 Job Loss: After at least one year of employment you are laid off and can't go on your trip.

 Extension of School Year: Your son or daughter attending school must complete a new operating session that was extended beyond the pre-defined school year.

 Military Duty: Due to a natural disaster, a traveling companion has been called into active military service to provide relief efforts and must cancel his or her trip.

 Home Uninhabitable: A flood, fire or other natural disaster renders your home residence uninhabitable.

 These are some of the common situations where you could be reimbursed for trip costs if you have trip cancellation insurance, but not a complete list of possible covered situations.
 See our full list of covered reasons for trip cancellation

-If you’re worried that you might lose your vacation investment if you’re forced to cancel your trip, trip cancellation insurance might be right for you.
+If you’re worried that you might lose your vacation investment if you’re forced to cancel your trip, travel cancellation insurance might be right for you.